Bivector: History

 In the 1890s Josiah Willard Gibbs and Oliver Heaviside developed vector calculus, which included separate cross product and dot products that were derived from quaternion multiplication.
 The success of vector calculus, and of the book Vector Analysis by Gibbs and Wilson, had the effect that the insights of Hamilton and Clifford were overlooked for a long time, since much of 20th century mathematics and physics was formulated in vector terms.
 Gibbs used vectors to fill the role of bivectors in three dimensions, and used bivector in Hamilton's sense, a use that has sometimes been copied.

 Today the bivector is largely studied as a topic in geometric algebra, a Clifford algebra over real or complex vector spaces with a quadratic form.
 Its resurgence was led by David Hestenes who, along with others, applied geometric algebra to a range of new applications in physics.

 Derivation

-For this article the bivector will be considered only in real geometric algebras.
-This in practice is not much of a restriction, as all useful applications are drawn from such algebras.
+For this article, the bivector will be considered only in real geometric algebras, which may be applied in most areas of physics.
 Also unless otherwise stated, all examples have a Euclidean metric and so a positive-definite quadratic form.